 Depth: 1,000 – 2,600 feet

 The company determined after further evaluation of the geologist oil well drilling reports and thorough analysis of the open-hole logs taken after drilling, that the Squirrel sand formation located within the Hatch Field at approximately 1,500ft deep showed excellent potential for oil production.
 The company then proceeded to test the Squirrel sand formation on the Hatch lease located within the Northeast quarter of Section 2, Township 22 South, Range 13 East, Coffey County, Kansas, by commencing with the re-completion of the No. 41 coalbed gas well to a Squirrel sand formation oil well.

-The Company believes the Viola Prospect represents an excellent opportunity for further oil exploration and development due to the following unique circumstances:
+The Company believes the Viola Prospect represents an excellent opportunity for land acquisition and development due to the following unique circumstances:

 Prior Proven Development:

-The previous lease owner had drilled throughout the acreage thereby providing geological drilling reports, open-hole logs, water-flood engineering reports and historical drilling and production analysis across the entire 2,200 acres.
+The previous lease owner had drilled throughout the acreage upon the prospect's acquisition, thereby providing geological drilling reports, open-hole logs, water-flood engineering reports and historical drilling and production analysis across the entire 2,200 acres.